FigSystems/dpt/doc/spec.md

 # Command line usage

 Covers the basics of dpt’s command line usage.
-Do note that dpt should be installed SUID as running packages requires the `chroot` syscall.
+Do note that dpt MUST be installed SUID as dpt has to deal with root-owned files for each package, even when the user running it is not root.

 ## dpt rebuild